yodrew/darkroomretreat/manuscript/air.md

 ### purity {#purity}

 In some cases, an air purifier becomes necessary.
-If your house is near a factory, busy roads, in a smoggy city, or near a smelly restaurant or neighbor, get one.
+Get one if your house is near a factory, busy roads, in a smoggy city, or near a smelly restaurant or neighbor.
 Purification methods include:

 - activated carbon
 - HEPA